Oregon fall foliage

 16. Bar Harbor, ME

-When to go: Mid to late October
+When to go: October

 What you'll see: If there was ever a magnet for tourists looking for their fall foliage fix, Bar Harbor is it.
 Indulge your senses and gorge heartily upon the salty sea air and the breathtaking colors of autumn.
-In addition, there's an abundance of exciting shops to visit downtown, plus activities like kayaking, birdwatching, or even whale watching in Acadia National Park.
+In addition, there's an abundance of exciting shops to visit downtown, plus activities like kayaking, birdwatching or even whale watching in Acadia National Park.

 Best spot to visit: Acadia National Park